 Pembina, including its subsidiaries and its investments in equity accounted investees, are subject to various legal and regulatory and tax proceedings, actions and audits arising in the normal course of business.
 We represent our interests vigorously in all proceedings in which we are involved.
 Legal and administrative proceedings involving possible losses are inherently complex, and we apply significant judgment in estimating probable outcomes.
 Of significance is a claim filed against Aux Sable by a counterparty to an NGL supply agreement.
 Aux Sable has filed Statements of Defense responding to the claim.
-While the final outcome of such actions and proceedings cannot be predicted with certainty, at this time management believes that the resolutions of such actions and proceedings will not have a material impact on Pembina's financial position or results of operations.
+During the third quarter of 2023, a provision has been recognized in relation to the claim impacting Pembina's share of profit from Aux Sable.
+While the final outcome of such actions and proceedings cannot be predicted with certainty, at this time management believes that the resolutions of such actions and proceedings will not have a significant impact on Pembina's financial position or results of operations.